timwco/talks/MVC/mvc.md

 DOM Manipulation (jQuery)

-Functional Language (Underscore)
+JavaScript Template (ES6 Template Literals)

-Nested callbacks, poor data binding, basically spaghetti code
+Nested callbacks, poor or no data binding

+---

+> Honestly, we are starting to approach spaghetti code

 ---